 The most popular, and generally most successful breeds, come from the Retriever group.
 Those breeds include Labrador Retrievers, Golden Retrievers and crosses of the two.
 We also have some Spaniel breeds in the programme.

 No. We do not provide any kind of registration process for dogs.

 Veterans must fully complete the PALS programme to become qualified as a partnership with a dog.

-There are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that Guide and Hearing Dogs do, as they will be able to access public places.
-There is unfortunately no guarantee that your dog would be suitable, and he/she would need to pass an initial assessment first.
+Potentially yes.
+However, there are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that Guide and Hearing Dogs do, as they will be able to access public places.
+You must accept that there is no guarantee that your dog would be suitable, and that he/she would need to pass an initial assessment first.

 To be considered for this your dog must be under the age of 3 years before training starts, and you MUST have been the only owner of the dog.